-I’ve talked about pro bono design before.
-It helps inexperienced designers build a portfolio, and is one way for experienced designers to do great work for causes they love.
+Working pro bono is an excellent way for inexperienced designers to build their portfolios, and for experienced designers to do great work for causes they love.

-Javier Mateos of Mexico-based studio Xplaye is one designer helping both himself and others with a successful pro bono effort.
+Javier Mateos of Mexico-based design studio Xplaye helped both himself and others with a successful pro bono effort.
 Two years ago, Xplaye started a series of tribute exhibitions that involved taking a famous music band and translating some of their songs into illustrations.

 Last year, the studio created a tribute to Grammy Award winning Café Tacuba, one of the most popular bands in Mexico.
-The project wasn’t intended to make a profit.
-The aim was to raise funds to help children with spina bifida.
+The project wasn’t intended to make a profit, but rather to raise funds for children with spina bifida.

-Approximately $10,000 USD was raised, and five companies approached the spina bifida association to offer materials and supplies.
+Roughly $10,000 was raised, and five companies approached the spina bifida association to offer materials and supplies.

 “This project grew our design bureau in a wonderful way.
 As a result we are now invited to many conferences, we’re asked to give interviews, and we gained respect from our colleagues in Mexico.
 It was an amazing and successful experience!”

-This is just one example of how you can grow your business at the same time as helping those in need.
+Just one example of how to grow your business while helping those in need.

-In my next book I’ll share case studies where pro bono design has led directly to paying clients.
+In Work for Money, Design for Love you can read other case studies where pro bono design has led directly to paying clients.